 One Handed Backhand Players

-Although both rackets would work well with a one handed backhand, I would have to give the edge to the WB98 as the additional control you get really helps you hit your one handed backhand with more power and accuracy.
+Although both rackets would work well with a one handed backhand, I would have to give the edge to the Blade 98 as the additional control you get really helps you hit your one handed backhand with more power and accuracy.

-Both rackets are good for players that have had elbow or arm issues in the past but with a stiffness rating of 60, the WC98 is the more arm friendly racket.
+Both rackets are good for players who have had elbow or arm issues in the past but with a frame stiffness rating of 60 and a more head light balance, the Clash 98 is definitely the more arm friendly racket.